yuto-ktok/trix/README.md

 editor](http://trix-editor.org) in your Ruby on Rails application?
 You've come to the right place!

-Compatible with Rails 4.2 and up.
+Compatible with Rails 5.0 and up.

+_Note: trix-rails 2.x is technically compatible with Rails 4.2 and up, but is no longer tested or maintained.
+Support for < Rails 5.0 will be dropped in trix-rails 3.x_

 # Installation